- Prostate cancer treatment

-- As the initial treatment for low-grade cancer that is still confined within the prostate gland.
-Cure rates for men with these types of cancers are about the same as those for men getting radical prostatectomy.
+- As the first treatment for cancer that is still just in the prostate gland and is low grade.
+Cure rates for men with these types of cancers are about the same as those for men treated with radical prostatectomy.

 External beam radiation therapy (EBRT)